Please contact and coordinate with our Facilities Manager, John Phillips, at (681) 285-5781.

 Bartlett Housing Solutions is a local nonprofit that has helped over ten thousand people throughout Monongalia County over the past 30 years.
 We serve those who are experiencing homelessness and work each day to fulfill our mission.

-Yes, if the individual is homeless or at risk of being homeless, they can call Coordinated Entry at 833-722-2014, or they can show up at the Emergency Triage Shelter located at 1110 University Ave any evening after 8 p.m.
+Yes, if the individual is homeless or at risk of being homeless, they can call Coordinated Entry at (833) 722-2014, or they can show up at the Emergency Triage Shelter located at 20 Scott Avenue, Morgantown, WV any evening after 8 p.m.
+If they have children, please call Joe at (304) 292-0101 ext 207.

 If you have other non-emergency questions about our services, you can email email@example.com Monday – Friday between the hours of 8 a.m. – 5 p.m.